m-taubert/cpr_groundwater_enrichments/README.md

 Scripts to recreate the results and figures of the study.
 Run Data_import.R in a fresh R project first.
-Scripts should be run in order.
+Scripts should be run in order.<br/>
 Folders:<br/>
 import - initial output from DADA2 analysis and metadata<br/>
 data - intermediate data for Figure 4<br/>